Nikon D7000 vs Olympus E-P5

-The Nikon D7000 and the Olympus PEN E-P5 are two digital cameras that were announced, respectively, in September 2010 and May 2013.
+The Nikon D7000 and the Olympus PEN E-P5 are two enthusiast cameras that were revealed to the public, respectively, in September 2010 and May 2013.
 The D7000 is a DSLR, while the E-P5 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (D7000) and a Four Thirds sensor.
-The Nikon has a resolution of 16.1 megapixel, whereas the Olympus provides 15.9 MP.
+The cameras are based on an APS-C (D7000) and a Four Thirds (E-P5) sensor.
+The Nikon has a resolution of 16.1 megapixels, whereas the Olympus provides 15.9 MP.

-An illustration of the physical size and weight of the Nikon D7000 and the Olympus E-P5 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Nikon D7000 and the Olympus E-P5 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D7000 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-P5 is considerably smaller (39 percent) than the Nikon D7000.
 Moreover, the E-P5 is substantially lighter (46 percent) than the D7000.
 It is worth mentioning in this context that the D7000 is splash and dust resistant, while the E-P5 does not feature any corresponding weather-sealing.